gantry/gantry5/platforms/wordpress/gantry5/readme.txt

 Theme overrides are now part of Gantry 5's Outline system, enabling you to easily create and manage Layouts, Settings, Styles, and more and assign them as needed.

-= Use SCSS, LESS or CSS =
+= Use SCSS or CSS =

-Gantry 5 has built-in support for SCSS and pure CSS, with the ability to support LESS.
+Gantry 5 has built-in support for SCSS and pure CSS.

 > For video tutorials and documentation please visit official [Gantry Framework](http://gantry.org/ "Gantry Framework") site.